 Critical Wildlife Areas

-Critical Wildlife Areas (CWAs) are established by the FWC under a Florida Administration Code rule to protect important wildlife concentrations from human disturbance during critical periods of their life cycles, such as nesting.
+Critical Wildlife Areas (CWAs) are established by the FWC under a Florida Administration Code rule to protect important wildlife concentrations from human disturbance at sites where they congregate to nest, rest or feed.

 Habitat Restoration Projects

 With lead management responsibility for 1.5 million acres in Florida, FWC staff have developed and implemented various types of restoration projects statewide.
 There are three aspects to restoration on FWC managed lands, hydrologic restoration, ground cover restoration, and exotic species control.

 Over half of Florida is privately owned.
 The land-use planning efforts and habitat management decisions made by private landowners today will determine the future for fish and wildlife tomorrow.

 Management Plans (WMA)

 The Florida Fish and Wildlife Conservation Commission (FWC) has a management interest in approximately 5 million acres of natural resource land in Florida for the conservation of wildlife and habitat.